moromis/chores-bot/ROADMAP.md

 # Roadmap
 ## TODO
+- check if morning cron ran
+- write tests for everything
+  - aim for coverage of >= 80%
 - once all chores are completed, let the house know to celebrate!
 - User-based score board: shows precisely which chores the provided user has done in the current chore cycle
-- write tests for everything, of course
 - add deployment scripts for each command/job so pieces can be deployed separately

 ## Done